Quality and shielding attenuation of our shielding paints

 Competitors might think that their paint shields as well as our paints because graphite is graphite.
 But you can´t even trust professional expert reports, because clients always provide a completely painted sample board to the expert, who relies on the information given concerning material and spreading rate – without further checks.
 A subsequent examination showed that the dry weight of the paints often did not comply with the indicated amount of paint.
 There was much more dry weight on the sample boards than feasible for the indicated spreading rate.
 We have revealed this unacceptable situation and contacted all experts.

 Invented and calculated absorption

 Sometimes an ‘absorption ratio’ is promoted for shielding paints.
 We have two setups on our premises to measure the absorption capacities of materials.

 There is the general assumption that “metallic” products reflect the radiation, whereas products “based on carbon” absorb the radiation.
 Unfortunately, we must destroy this myth hereby.
 The lower the electrical resistance, the more will be reflected.
 The higher the electrical resistance, the more will be absorbed.
 BUT: a high shielding attenuation (low resistance) conflicts with the needed high resistance for a good absorption.

 Shielding paints with a typical shielding attenuation of 40 dB have an absorption of less than 0.2%.
 This greatly conflicts with advertising promises of 15%.

-Even the new wonder material graphene does not cause an absorption for low resistance shielding paints!
+Even graphene does not cause an absorption for low resistance shielding paints!
 After hundreds of material samples, we can for sure confirm this fact.
 Plus ‘proper’ graphene is often even not used at all, as 1 kg would cost several thousands of Euros.